 (1) At a minimum, the TSP and DSP EPS Meter Inspector shall conduct testing of EPS Meters on an annual basis, within the same month of each year as the previous year’s test.
 Metering Facilities used in the ERCOT system for settlement must be tested pursuant to the TSP or DSP tariffs, the SMOG and these Protocols.

-(2) Instrument transformers used in settlement metering circuits must be tested using the following guidelines:
+(2) Instrument transformers used in settlement metering circuits must be tested per the ANSI C12.1 guidelines:

-(a) Magnetic Instrument Transformers do not require periodic testing as they have shown themselves to be stable per ANSI C12.1.;
+(a) Magnetic Instrument Transformers do not require periodic testing;

-(b) Coupling Capacitor Voltage Transformers (CCVTs) shall, at a minimum, be tested for accuracy on a five year cycle, by the end of the fifth year after the previous test; and,
+(b) Coupling Capacitor Voltage Transformers (CCVTs) shall be tested for accuracy

+(i) by the end of the year in which the fifth anniversary of the previous test occurs; or

+(ii) if the previous test occurred during the fourth quarter of the year, by the end of the year in which the sixth anniversary of the previous test occurs.

 (c) Fiber-optic Current Transformers (CTs) shall, at a minimum, be ratio tested on a five year cycle, by the end of the fifth year after the previous test. .